Worsleya

-This species is also known as the Empress of Brazil because of its origin in South America and in reference to the wife of Emperor Dom Pedro.
+This species is also known as the Empress of Brazil because of its origin in South America and in reference to Teresa Cristina, the wife of Emperor Dom Pedro II.
 It grows in very extreme and moist environments, and is commonly found near waterfalls in rich soil situated on granite rocks (which is why it is sometimes considered to be a lithophyte) and sunny places.
 However, it can be difficult to cultivate.
 It has plenty of needs, though it can exhibit great hardiness.
 It also has many ornamental traits.